My Approach for the Expatriate

 ETFs may be the fastest growing investment vehicle in the United States and the UK, but they are certainly not being used by most investment advisors in South East Asia.

 Why, you ask?
 The answer is the advisor does not make a commission from the ETF Company.
-In Thailand, I was offered a job selling mutual funds through Royal Skandia and Friends Provident and was offered 5% upfront commissions on these products.
+In SE Asia, I was offered a job selling mutual funds through Royal Skandia and Friends Provident insurance companies and was offered 5-7% upfront commissions on these products.
+I declined.
 ETFs could never be used in this instance unless a commission or fee was tacked on.
 Since they don’t get paid for using ETFs, they are not presented to investors.
 I believe one day this will change as the transparency of the internet forces investors to wake up and realize the importance of ETFs and their extremely low cost structure.